remizallot/remizallot.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-Dr Rémi Zallot, FHEA
+<p><strong>Dr Rémi Zallot, FHEA</strong></p>

-Research Associate at <a href="https://www.mib.manchester.ac.uk/">the Manchester Insitute of Biotechnology (MIB)</a>, a research institute of the <a href="https://www.manchester.ac.uk/">The University of Manchester</a>.

-Address:
-Manchester Institute of Biotechnology
-John Garside Building
-Princess St
+<p>Lecturer in the <a href="https://www.mmu.ac.uk/life-sciences/">Department of Life Sciences</a> at <a href="https://www.mmu.ac.uk/">Manchester Metropolitan University</a>.</p>

+<p><strong>Address:</strong></p>
+<p>John Dalton Building<br>
+Chester Street<br>
-Manchester M1 7DN
+Manchester, M1 5GD<br>
-England
-United Kingdom
+United Kingdom</p>

-Research interests
+<p><a href="https://www.mmu.ac.uk/life-sciences/staff/profile/dr-remi-zallot">View Lecturer Profile</a></p>

+Interests and expertise
 ======

-I am a biologist applying comparative genomics, a form of bioinformatics, to propose a physiological function for yet to be characterized microbial genes.
-Following hypothesis generation, an experimental phase using techniques from the fields of microbiology, genetics, biochemistry and physiology is applied, aiming to reach functional validation for genes of interest.
-My work is at the intersection of various disciplines.
-Ultimately, I aim to increase fundamental knowledge about gene functions, focusing primarily on health improvement.
+My work focuses on deepening our understanding of microbes with the ultimate goal of enhancing human health.

+I employ a multidisciplinary approach that merges bioinformatics — specifically, comparative genomics and genomic enzymology — with experimental validation techniques drawn from various disciplines such as microbiology, genetics, and biochemistry.
+The strategy I use allows me to identify and decipher the biological function of uncharacterised genes, enzymes, and transporters that are important for health improvement.

+I also contribute to the advancement of bioinformatics tools and provide support for their effective use.
+This aims to empower researchers to generate meaningful hypotheses easily.

+As an educator, I strive for effective learning.
+I aim to foster an environment that stimulates intellectual curiosity, deep understanding, and skill development.
+I’m committed to equipping my students with the necessary tools and knowledge to become the professionals they aspire to be.

 Initial training and previous work
 ======

-I am a biologist by training.
-My initial curriculum took place at <a href="https://www.u-bordeaux.fr">Université de Bordeaux</a>, France.
-I obtained a Licence in Biology, with a specialisation in Biochemistry, a Master's in Plant Biology and Biotechnology.
-Working at the <a href="https://www.biomemb.cnrs.fr">Laboratoire de Biogenèse Membranaire</a>, I earned a Doctorate degree in Plant Biology, my thesis titled <a href="https://www.theses.fr/2011BOR21840">"Identification and characterization of a lipase expressed during Arabidopsis thaliana reserves hydrolysis"</a>.
+<p>Trained as a biologist at the <a href="https://www.u-bordeaux.fr">Université de Bordeaux</a>, France, I specialised in Biochemistry during my Licence in Biology, further delving into Plant Biology and Biotechnology during my Master’s degree.
+My academic journey culminated in a PhD from the <a href="https://www.biomemb.cnrs.fr">Laboratoire de Biogenèse Membranaire</a>, where I defended my thesis on “Identification and characterization of a lipase expressed during Arabidopsis thaliana reserves hydrolysis” in 2011.</p>

-I then joined the <a href="https://microcell.ufl.edu">Microbiology and Cell Science Department</a> at the <a href="https://www.ufl.edu">University of Florida</a>, USA, attracted by what is described as "the comparative genomics approach".
-It is used to generate hypotheses regarding the function of genes.
-The comparative genomics approach relies on the examination of various association evidence between genes, and between genes and biological processes, to locate those uncharacterized genes in a functional context.
-I applied this approach to functionally characterize genes involved in B vitamin metabolism and tRNA modification metabolism, in plants and microbes.
+<p>Drawn by the investigative power of comparative genomics, I joined the <a href="https://microcell.ufl.edu">Microbiology and Cell Science Department</a> at the <a href="https://www.ufl.edu">University of Florida</a>, USA.
+Here, I contributed to characterising genes involved in B vitamin metabolism and tRNA modification metabolism in plants and microbes until 2016.</p>

-This experience made me want to expand my skills on the bioinformatics side, and I joined the <a href="https://efi.igb.illinois.edu">Enzyme Function Initiative </a> team located at the <a href="https://www.igb.illinois.edu">Carl R. Woese Institute for Genomic Biology (IGB)</a>, at the <a href="https://illinois.edu">University of Illinois at Urbana-Champaign</a>.
-Together, we increased the capabilities offered by the Enzyme Function Initiative webtools and provided multiple training workshops to biologists to describe how the tools can be used for hypothesis generation.
-In addition, experimental work focused on characterizing genes from the gut microbiome.
+<p>To further my bioinformatics skills, I joined the <a href="https://efi.igb.illinois.edu">Enzyme Function Initiative</a> team at the <a href="https://www.igb.illinois.edu">Carl R. Woese Institute for Genomic Biology (IGB)</a>, University of Illinois at Urbana-Champaign.
+There, we enhanced the capabilities of the Enzyme Function Initiative webtools and provided training to biologists, facilitating hypothesis generation.
+My research concentrated on characterising genes from the gut microbiome until 2019.</p>

-Looking forward to coming back to the European continent, I was successful with an application for a Marie Skłodowska-Curie Individual Fellowship, supported by the European Commission and its Horizon 2020 program.
-The <a href="https://cordis.europa.eu/project/id/839116"> deCrYPtion action</a> (ID 839116), "Decrypting Mycobacterium cytochrome P450 (CYP) physiological functions by testing hypotheses emitted from large-scale comparative genomics analysis" took place at <a href="https://www.swansea.ac.uk/">Swansea University</a> <a href="https://www.swansea.ac.uk/medicine/">Medical School</a>, in Wales, United Kingdom.

-While at Swansea University, I enrolled into the offered <a href="https://www.swansea.ac.uk/iss/salt/">Teaching in Higher Education Postgraduate Certification programme</a>, leading to me becoming a <a href="https://www.advance-he.ac.uk/fellowship/fellowship">Fellow of the Higher Academy Education (FHEA)</a>.
+<p>Securing a Marie Skłodowska-Curie Individual Fellowship, funded by the European Commission’s Horizon 2020 program, I returned to Europe to conduct the <a href="https://cordis.europa.eu/project/id/839116">deCrYPtion action (ID 839116)</a> at <a href="https://www.swansea.ac.uk/medicine/">Swansea University Medical School</a>, UK.
+This project, titled “Decrypting Mycobacterium cytochrome P450 (CYP) physiological functions”, utilized large-scale comparative genomics analysis.
+Concurrently, I completed the <a href="https://www.swansea.ac.uk/iss/salt/">Teaching in Higher Education Postgraduate Certification programme</a> at Swansea, becoming a <a href="https://www.advance-he.ac.uk/fellowship/fellowship">Fellow of the Higher Academy Education (FHEA)</a>.</p>

+<p>In the subsequent years, I expanded my experience as a Research Associate at the <a href="https://www.mib.manchester.ac.uk/">Manchester Institute of Biotechnology (MIB)</a>, an affiliate of <a href="https://www.manchester.ac.uk/">The University of Manchester</a>, until 2023.</p>

+<p>Since June 2023, I have been serving as a lecturer in the <a href="https://www.mmu.ac.uk/life-sciences/">Department of Life Sciences</a> at <a href="https://www.mmu.ac.uk/">Manchester Metropolitan University</a>, nurturing the next generation of scientists and researchers.</p>